 What is Rhaeos?

 Rhaeos, Inc. is a private, clinical stage medical device company that emerged from Northwestern University's John A. Rogers Research Group.
 The company is dedicated to developing wearable sensors designed to enhance the care of patients managing chronic and complex conditions.
 Its flagship product, the FlowSense noninvasive wireless sensor, aims to address a critical unmet need in the management of hydrocephalus.
-The company's development has been supported by grants from prestigious institutions such as the National Institute of Health and the National Science Foundation, alongside backing from various pediatric foundations and accelerators.
+The company's development has been supported by grants from prestigious institutions such as the National Institute of Health and the National Science Foundation, alongside funding from various pediatric foundations and consortia.

 How much funding has Rhaeos raised?